-Mikael Dolsten focuses on advancing Pfizer’s scientific leadership in small-molecule medicines, biotherapeutics, gene therapies and vaccines.
+Mikael Dolsten focuses on advancing Pfizer’s scientific breakthrough leadership in small-molecule medicines, biotherapeutics, gene therapies and vaccines.
 He is a member of the Executive Leadership Team and the company’s Portfolio Strategy and Investment Committee, which governs major pipeline investments and strategic end-to-end R&D priorities.

-Mikael earned his Ph.D. in tumor immunology and M.D. from the University of Lund in Sweden, where he was appointed Adjunct Professor in Tumor Immunology and was recently appointed Visiting Professor to advice on science and technology strategies.
-He is a governor of the New York Academy of Sciences and serves on the PhRMA Research & Development Leadership Forum (R&DLF) as well as on the PhRMA Foundation Board of Directors.
-He is a member of the Board of Karyopharm Therapeutics.
-Additionally, Mikael is a member of the Board of Overseers – Scripps Research Institute as well as a Foreign Member of The Royal Swedish Academy of Engineering Sciences.
-Since 2014, Mikael has co-chaired the Accelerating Medicine Partnership (AMP) with National Institutes of Health (NIH) Director Francis S. Collins, and now with Acting Director, Lawrence Tabak.
-Mikael advised the Obama Administration on regulatory and drug development issues as well as Vice President Biden’s Cancer Moonshot Initiative to accelerate cancer research.
-Through 2019, Dr. Dolsten was a council member of the Government-University-Industry Research Roundtable (GUIRR).
+Mikael earned his Ph.D. in tumor immunology and M.D. from the University of Lund in Sweden, where he was Adjunct Professor in Tumor Immunology and was recently appointed Visiting Professor to advice on science and technology strategies.
+He is a governor of the New York Academy of Sciences and serves on the PhRMA Research & Development Leadership Forum as well as on the PhRMA Foundation Board of Directors.
+He is a member of the board of Karyopharm Therapeutics and of Research!
+America.
+Additionally, Mikael is a member of the Board of Overseers for the Scripps Research Institute and a Foreign Member of The Royal Swedish Academy of Engineering Sciences.
+Since 2014, Mikael has co-chaired the Accelerating Medicine Partnership with National Institutes of Health (NIH) Director Francis S. Collins, and now with Acting Director, Lawrence Tabak.
+Mikael advised the Obama Administration on regulatory and drug development issues as well as then Vice President Biden’s Cancer Moonshot Initiative to accelerate cancer research.
+Through 2019, Mikael was a council member of the Government-University-Industry Research Roundtable.